krzychoooo/MercuryBase_4slot/readme.md

 The required peripheral modules can be inserted into the baseboard.
 <picture><img src="img/Mercury600x379.png"></picture>
 <picture><img src="img/Base8slot.png"></picture>
+The housing is adapted for mounting on a DIN35 rail.

 The current list of available modules is provided below.
 ## Links: